webplatform/docs/concepts/VTT_Captioning/index.md

   }
 ```

 Also note that we're testing for specific audio and video codec combinations.
 WebM supports a single combination of video and audio codecs but MP4 supports multiple profiles, not all of which are supported in HTML5 video.
-See [http://mpeg.chiariglione.org/faq/what-are-different-profiles-supported-mpeg-4-video](http://mpeg.chiariglione.org/faq/what-are-different-profiles-supported-mpeg-4-video) for an introduction to the different profiles supported by MPEG4.
+See <http://mpeg.chiariglione.org/faq/what-are-different-profiles-supported-mpeg-4-video> for an introduction to the different profiles supported by MPEG4.

-### Players and Polyfills
+### <span>Players and Polyfills</span>

 Playr is by no means the only polyfil or the only player that supports VTT.
 It is the one that I found the most feature complete for what I needed.
 The selection below represents a set of players and polyfills available.